-Justifications for project location decisions should identify any other site constraints that the proponent has considered in determining the location and design of the project, e.g. bushfire protection requirements including The proposed development has been located in areas of the site that have been previously been cleared and are highly disturbed, with the retention and enhancement of the riparian corridor.

-clearing for asset protection zones, flood planning levels, servicing constraints.
+Justifications for project location decisions should identify any other site constraints that the proponent has considered in determining the location and design of the project, e.g. bushfire protection requirements including clearing for asset protection zones, flood planning levels, servicing constraints.